 We marked the feature of the Constant Contact integration as deprecated.
 This means we no longer recommend that our users use it.
 Exposure of the feature will be decreased in stages.
 While we guarantee that security updates and a minimum level of user support for this feature will be continued until the end of 2024, we will no longer invest in it.

-Continue reading We end the Constant Contact integration.Category Archives: Announcement
+Continue reading We end the Constant Contact integration.About our WordPress/PHP support policy

 From the next major release, Contact Form 7 will employ a new policy on support for old WordPress and PHP versions.
 In this policy, the plugin supports: